TomaszKandula/TokanPages/README.md

 }
 ```

-Logging is part of the middleware pipeline, and as said, we log info before and after handler execution.
+Logging is part of the middleware pipeline, we log info before and after handler execution.

 `FluentValidationBehavior.cs`: